studioLaCosaNostra/blog/source/_posts/Prerender-angular-application-generate-static-pages.md

 In the `dist/browser` directory, you will find subfolders with `index.html` files containing SEO-friendly generated HTML content of the application.

+An example of a working page on this solution is my second [programming blog](https://rayros.github.io/).

 Prerender in Angular 9 has an error on the production build.